 Written consent should be obtained from all members of the household over 16 to carry out Disclosure and Barring Service Checks.
 In order to avoid any delay in the assessment process, the DBS forms should be taken on the initial visit for the appropriate members of the household to complete.
 The completed forms are to be sent immediately for the checks to be undertaken.
 The Child and Family Single Assessment is to be completed within 15 working days of notification.

-If there are concerns about the immediate safety and well-being of the child the Team Manager will, in consultation with the relevant Service Manager and the Legal Department, take whatever action is necessary in order to safeguard the child and follow the West Yorkshire Consortium Procedures.
+If there are concerns about the immediate safety and well-being of the child the Team Manager will, in consultation with the relevant Service Manager and the Legal Department, take whatever action is necessary in order to safeguard the child and follow the West Yorkshire Consortium Safeguarding and Child Protection Procedures.